ArmanAfrasiyabi/associative-alignment-fs/README.md

-This repository will contains the pytorch implementation of Associative Alignment for Few-shot Image Classification [paper] (https://arxiv.org/abs/1912.05094).
+This repository will contains the pytorch implementation of Associative Alignment for Few-shot Image Classification [paper](https://arxiv.org/abs/1912.05094).

 ### **This repository is going to include**